-As the first line of defence, senior management of the various business areas are accountable for the management of risk within those areas and for the implementation of related controls.
-Management is responsible for ensuring that the Bank's business strategies align with its risk-taking philosophy, risk appetite and culture.
-Furthermore, management evaluates and manages risk exposures consistent with ERM policies and standards of practice.
-Management is also responsible for delivering returns commensurate with the level of risk assumed.
+Business and Central Functions are responsible for ensuring that the Bank's business strategies align with its risk-taking philosophy, risk appetite and culture.
+Furthermore, the functions evaluate and manage risk exposures consistent with ERM policies and standards of practice.
+The functions are also responsible for delivering returns commensurate with the level of risk assumed.

-The second line of defence comprises the Chief Risk Officer and the risk management group.
+Independent Oversight is comprised of the CRO and the risk management group.
 The risk management group provides independent oversight (including validation and verification) and challenges assumptions regarding risk-taking and risk mitigation activities.
 Furthermore, the Bank Executive Risk Committee provides support to the executive leadership team for overseeing general risk-taking and risk mitigation activities.